-As a registered securities exchange, NYSE is subject to the regulatory oversight of the SEC.
-All rules and rule amendments filed and approved by the SEC pursuant to Section 19(b) of the Securities and Exchange Act of 1934 and Rule 19b-4 thereafter.
+As a registered securities exchange, NYSE American is subject to the regulatory oversight of the SEC and all rules and amendments must be filed with and approved by the SEC pursuant to Section 19(b) of the Securities and Exchange Act of 1934 and Rule 19b-4 thereunder.

-All outstanding proposed rule changes, called 19b-4 filings, filed by NYSE with the SEC.
-19b-4 filings relate to proposed changes to the NYSE Rules and federal securities laws.
+All outstanding proposed rule changes, called 19b-4 filings, filed by NYSE American with the SEC.
+19b-4 filings relate to proposed changes to the NYSE American Rules and federal securities laws.